leducjjr/powershell/palworld/readme.md

 - **Internal address** — all non-loopback IPv4 addresses on the machine combined with the configured port (e.g. `192.168.1.50:8211`).
 Multiple addresses are logged if the machine has more than one network adapter.
 - **External address** — your public IP resolved via `api.ipify.org`, combined with the configured port (e.g. `203.0.113.42:8211`).
 This is the address remote players use to connect.
-- **Port reachability** — a direct TCP socket probe from the machine to its own external IP on the configured port, with a 5-second timeout.
-This catches the most common issues such as missing port forwarding or firewall rules.
-A successful result means the port is reachable from the internet; a failure means port forwarding or firewall rules likely need attention.

-> **Note:** Palworld uses UDP for game traffic.
-The reachability check uses a TCP probe since UDP cannot be probed the same way.
-A passing TCP result is a strong indicator that UDP forwarding is also correct, but is not a guarantee.
-Always ensure both TCP and UDP are forwarded on your router for port 8211.

 ### Server Shutdown
 When Enter is pressed, the script uses `taskkill /F /T` to force-terminate `PalServer.exe` and its entire process tree.
 This is necessary because PalServer spawns child processes on startup — killing only the parent would leave the actual server still running in the background. `taskkill /F /T` is compatible with Windows XP and later.